 General search engines contain a broad range of information, develop their own indexes, and search one index.
 Some are easier to search and provide better results than others.
 An example of this type of search engine is Google.

-Metasearch or Multithreaded search engines search multiple search engines simultaneously.
+Metasearch or multithreaded search engines search multiple search engines simultaneously.
 They have the advantages of searching layers of pages rather than an individual search engine.
 Two major disadvantages of these search services are the lack of control over the search engines execution and they yield limited results.
-An example of this type of search engine is Ixquick.
+An example of this type of search engine is Startpage.

 Most search engines can be searched in a rudimentary way.
 Skilled Internet users must take time to learn basic search techniques and characteristics of a few good search engines.
 It is important to realize that search engines are not perfect and do not yield complete accuracy or comprehensives.
 Before beginning and completing a search, do the following:

-For more information on how search engine strategies see Module 2: Search Strategies.
+For more information on how search engine strategies see Search Strategies.

 Follow these links for more information about search engines.